Continual Learning in 3D Point Clouds: Employing Spectral Techniques for Exemplar Selection: Background

-For a newly trained feature extractor $f_t$ on new data and the previous feature extractor $f_{t-1}$, we use old class prototypes up to task $t - 1$.
-To update $M$ after each task, a common strategy for selecting representative exemplars is the \emph{herding} algorithm \cite{Rebuffi_2017_CVPR}, which computes class centroids in feature space and selects exemplars based on their proximity to these centroids.
-The algorithm iteratively builds a memory $M$ of representative samples closest to each centroid.

-Nevertheless, herding faces limitations in 3D object domains due to the multi-modal distribution of each class in feature space \cite{chowdhury2021learning}.
-In 3D point clouds, herding tends to select exemplars from a dominant mode, missing the diversity of the data.
-In contrast, our method selects exemplars from multiple modes, better capturing the complexity and variability of the data.
+To update $\mathcal{M}^{t}$ after each task, a commonly used strategy for selecting representative exemplars is the \emph{herding} algorithm \cite{Rebuffi_2017_CVPR}.
+Herding computes class centroids in the feature space and selects exemplars based on their proximity to these centroids.
+The algorithm iteratively builds $\mathcal{M}^{t}$ by selecting samples closest to each centroid.
+While herding is widely employed in 2D domains, it faces limitations in 3D object domains due to the multi-modal distribution of each class in feature space \cite{chowdhury2021learning}.
+In the case of 3D point clouds, herding often selects exemplars from a dominant mode, thereby overlooking the diversity within the data.
+By contrast, our method captures the complexity and variability of the data by selecting exemplars from multiple modes.